yoshuawuyts/knowledge/tracing/tracing.md

 control.
 Adding black-box tracing can be done by creating a span for it inside the white-box system.
 E.g. "here's a call with some parameters to our mainframe that took 40ms".

+## RPC calls

+In order to perform an RPC call two operations need to be performed:

+- __inject__ a trace ID into the request on the side of the caller.
+- __extract__ a trace ID from the request on the side of the callee.

+When a request is received a trace ID is extracted a new trace is created.
+When a request is made, the previously extracted ID is used to create a new ID, which is passed to the new request.

+A mechanism for propagating IDs through the application should be done implemented in the _scope manager_.

+## Tracing for mobile

+- be mindful data if there's no connection -- can add up and overwhelm
+- flush when a page switches focus
+- debounce clicks so spans aren't repeatedly created
+- be mindful of privacy laws